 I’m Lucianne Hinch, 29 years old and living in Yorkshire with my boyfriend Matt and my Airedale Terrier, Ian.
-For the past 12 years I have worked as an upholsterer and was lucky enough 6 years since to take the plunge and make myself my own upholstery boss.
+For the past 12 years I have worked as an upholsterer and was lucky enough 6 years since to take the plunge and become my own upholstery boss.

 Fabric, colour, chairs.
 Fabric, colour, chairs...
 The thoughts consuming my mind every waking hour.
 I LOVE colour!
 It makes me so happy and it’s what makes me adore my job.
 Having the privilege of working with beautiful fabrics created by the best designers, both local and large scale makes me one lucky lady.